-First Week Overview for Spring 2014 Incoming Students
+First Week Overview for Fall 2014 Incoming Students

-Washburn Law's First Week Program, which begins on Tuesday, January 14, 2014, for Spring 2014 incoming students, helps you become accustomed to the study of law in a supportive, introductory environment.
-During this week, you begin your law school career by meeting daily in one of your regular first year classes (i.e., Criminal Law) with the professor who teaches that course.
+Washburn Law's First Week Program, which begins on Monday, August 18, 2014, for Fall 2014 incoming students, helps you become accustomed to the study of law in a supportive, introductory environment.
+During this week, you begin your law school career by meeting daily in one of your regular first year classes (i.e., Torts) with the professor who teaches that course.
 Students also meet in small structured study groups with a successful 2L or 3L leader and attend a number of social activities to become better acclimated to life at Washburn Law.
-In the interest of planning, you should prepare yourself for full days and evenings.
+In the interest of planning, you should prepare yourself for full days.

 First Week Theme: Professionalism in the Law